 SUBMISSION OF INFORMATION ABOUT THE SITUATION IN RELATION TO BALANCING

-The Transmission System Operator shall, no later than by 14:00 on the business day preceding the balancing period (s), provide information on the balancing account on the status of the market participant involved in balancing the transmission system in relation to balancing.
+The Transmission System Operator shall, no later than by 14:00 on the business day preceding the balancing period (s), provide information on the balancing account on the status of the market participant in relation to balancing.
 This information shall include data available with Transmission System Operator on the market participant's total volume of gas planned to be off-taken from the transmission system through the balancing period, and the total amount of gas planned to be injected into the transmission system.
 This information shall be updated during a business day, at least twice within a balancing period: information shall be updated first no later than by 15:00, and the second time - not later than by 17:00.

-If the Transmission System Operator upon receipt of updated information about gas flows of the market participant determines that the gas quantity planned to be off-taken from the transmission system by a market participant involved in balancing the transmission system differs from gas quantities planned to be injected into the transmission system and this may cause imbalances, it shall immediately, after the receipt of such information, inform the market participant on its balancing account about the potential imbalance.
+If the Transmission System Operator upon receipt of updated information about gas flows of the market participant determines that the gas quantity planned to be off-taken from the transmission system by a market participant differs from gas quantities planned to be injected into the transmission system and this may cause imbalances, it shall immediately, after the receipt of such information, inform the market participant on its balancing account about the potential imbalance.

-The Transmission System Operator, no later than the business day following the balancing period (s), in the balancing account shall provide the information on the initial daily imbalance of the market participant involved in the balancing of the transmission system.
-The Transmission System Operator in the balancing account shall provide information on the final daily imbalance of a market participant involved in the balancing the transmission system no later than 10 calendar days after the end of the reporting period.
+The Transmission System Operator, no later than the business day following the balancing period (s), in the balancing account shall provide the information on the initial daily imbalance of the market participant.
+The Transmission System Operator in the balancing account shall provide information on the final daily imbalance of a market participant no later than 10 calendar days after the end of the reporting period.

 CHAPTER VIII